Edmund Fellowes: Life and work

-Fellowes' works were recognised by his alma mater and he was appointed an honorary fellow of Oriel in 1937, he also received honorary doctorates in music from Dublin University in 1917, Oxford University in 1939, and Cambridge University in 1950.
+Fellowes' works were recognised by his alma mater and he was appointed an honorary fellow of Oriel in 1937.
+He also received honorary doctorates in music from Dublin University in 1917, Oxford University in 1939, and Cambridge University in 1950.
 Fellowes was interested in cricket, and in 1930, he published History of Winchester Cricket.
 He was appointed a Member of the Royal Victorian Order in 1931 and in 1944 he became a Member of the Order of the Companions of Honour.
-He was president of the Musical Association from 1942 until 1947, where he aided them secure a Royal affiliation, and president of the Church Music Society from 1946 until 1951, following on from Archbishop Lang.
+He was president of the Musical Association from 1942 until 1947, where he aided them in securing a Royal affiliation, and president of the Church Music Society from 1946 until 1951, following on from Archbishop Lang.
 Fellowes died at 12 Clarence Road, Clewer Within, Windsor, on 21 December 1951.

 Fellowes' editions of English Tudor church music represent a very significant contribution to 20th Century musical scholarship, bringing to new prominence composers such as Byrd and Orlando Gibbons, whose work was thus made accessible to composers and scholars, notably Ralph Vaughan Williams, whose revision of The English Hymnal was influenced by study of these themes in Fellowes' editions.
 He lectured extensively on the subject, travelling numerous times to the United States for this purpose.
 His was the foremost work in the Anglican Tudor music revival of the early 20th Century.
 The musicologist Richard Turbet cautions, that while "His writings are always worth consideration [they] need to be read with an eye to the state of knowledge and the opinions prevalent at the time".

 Other interests included cricket, writing A History of Winchester Cricket, and music performance, titling his memoirs the Memoirs of an Amateur Musician.